eurochriskelly/ml-shell/README.md

 ### Configure

-Add the following to your `.bashrc` or equivalent init file. e.g.
+Add the following to your `.profile` or equivalent init file. e.g.

 `source ~/mulsh.d/init.sh`

-Finally, copy the .mulsh.template file to the path `~/.mulshrc` and edit the settings according to your local environment.
+First time you run, a `~/mulshrc` file is created for your environment.
+Please fix any warnings so yo have full mulsh capabilities!

 ## Updates